End-to-End Game-Focused Learning of Adversary Behavior in Security Games: Introduction

 \section{Introduction}

-Many real-world settings call for allocating limited defender resources against a strategic adversary, such as protecting public infrastructure \cite{tambe2011security}, transportation networks \cite{okamoto2012solving}, large public events \cite{yin2014game}, urban crime \cite{zhang2015keeping}, and green security \cite{fang2015security}. \emph{Stackelberg security games (SSGs)} are a critical framework for computing defender strategies that maximize expected defender utility to protect important targets from an intelligent adversary \cite{tambe2011security}.
+Many real-world settings call for allocating limited defender resources against a strategic adversary, such as protecting public infrastructure \cite{Gan2015SecurityGW}, transportation networks \cite{okamoto2012solving}, large public events \cite{yin2014game}, urban crime \cite{zhang2015keeping}, and green security \cite{fang2015security}. \emph{Stackelberg security games (SSGs)} are a critical framework for computing defender strategies that maximize expected defender utility to protect important targets from an intelligent adversary \cite{tambe2011security}.

-In many SSG settings, the adversary's utility function is not known a priori.
-In domains where there are many interactions with the adversary, the history of interactions can be leveraged to construct an \emph{adversary behavior model}: a mapping from target features to values \cite{KAR201665}.
-An example of such a domain is protecting wildlife from poaching \cite{fang2015security}.
-The adversary's behavior is observable because snares are left behind, which rangers aim to remove (Fig.~\ref{fig:snares}).
-Various features such as animal counts, distance to the edge of the park, weather and time of day may affect how attractive a particular target is to the adversary.
+In many SSG settings, the adversary's preferences over targets are not known a priori.
+In early work, the adversary's preferences were estimated via the judgments of human experts \cite{tambe2011security}.
+In domains where there are many interactions with the adversary, we can leverage this history using machine learning instead.
+This line of work, started by Letchford et al.~\shortcite{Letchford2009LearningAA}, has received extensive attention in recent years (see related work).

-We focus on the problem of learning adversary models that generalize well: the training data consists of adversary behavior in the context of particular sets of targets, and we wish to achieve a high defender utility in the situation where we are playing against the same adversary and new sets of targets.
-In problem of poaching prevention, rangers patrol a small portion of the park each day and aim to predict poacher behavior across a large park consisting of targets with novel feature values \cite{gholami2018adversary}.
+We use protecting wildlife from poaching \cite{fang2015security} as a motivating example.
+The adversary's (poacher's) behavior is observable because snares are left behind, which rangers aim to remove (see Fig.~\ref{fig:snares}).
+Various features such as animal counts, distance to the edge of the park, weather and time of year may affect how attractive a particular target is to the adversary.
+The training data consists of adversary behavior in the context of particular sets of targets, and our objective is to achieve a high defender utility when we are playing against the same adversary and new sets of targets.
+For the problem of poaching prevention, Gholami et al.~\shortcite{gholami2018adversary} use around 20 features per target and observe tens of thousands of distinct targets (i.e., combinations of feature values).
+Rangers patrol a small portion of the park each day and aim to predict poacher behavior across a large park consisting of targets with novel feature values.